arcadexyz/v2-contracts/notes/UPGR.md

     main();
     ```

-# Storage Collision Warning
-Any new variables that need to be added to the upgraded version of the implementation contract need to be added in the code, below the other variables (not on top or between), to avoid storage collision.

-# Contracts to be Made Upgradable
+# v2 Contracts to be Made Upgradable
 Does this get implemented automatically: [```_init_unchained``` for Multiple Inheritance](https://docs.openzeppelin.com/contracts/4.x/upgradeable#multiple-inheritance) ?
 ### AssetWrapper.sol
 - dependencies to be passed in initializer function: